 1. It’s becoming the new tradition

 If you understand where the tradition actually comes from, it might not be that romantic.
-In the time of prearranged marriages, the groom wasn’t allowed to see their bride until after they were married in fear that the groom would run if he didn’t find her attractive (hence: veil).
+In the time of prearranged marriages, the couple wasn’t allowed to see until after they were married in fear that the one would run if they didn’t find each other attractive (hence: veil).

-In the past 15 years, wedding photography has became a must for couples.
+In the past 15 years, wedding photography has become a must for couples.
 Traditions change with time.
 Now more couples are choosing to see each other before the wedding.
 It has been this way in the majority of weddings which I’ve attended (as a photographer or guest).
-The antiquated tradition of waiting till the ceremony for the groom to see the bride is already fading.
+The antiquated tradition of waiting till the ceremony for the couple to see each other is already fading.

 2. Special moment

 You probably won’t have any other moment to spend alone with your soon-to-be spouse on your wedding day.
 The day flies by and soon you will find yourself in your car heading away from your reception saying “hi” for the first time.
-A revealing gives you a moment to spend one-on-one to talk, pray, or show off how gorgeous you are (yeah, I’m talking to you, Grooms).
-A revealing is special.
+A first look gives you a moment to spend one-on-one to talk, pray, or show off how gorgeous you are.
+It’s special.
 You have the opportunity to tell each other how much they mean to you, how excited you are, how amazing they look, or just give them a kiss!
 If you are worried that you will be emotionless at your wedding ceremony, I wouldn’t worry.
-I cried all the way up the aisle during my wedding ceremony and whilst walking toward my husband during my revealing.
+I cried all the way up the aisle during my wedding ceremony and whilst walking toward my husband during our first look.
 The thoughts that went through my head during the ceremony were “This is actually happening!
 We are getting married!”
-During our revealing, I had the opportunity to focus on him.
-There wasn’t any one else around.
+During our first look, I had the opportunity to focus on him.
+There wasn’t anyone else around.
 It was all about us.
 It doesn’t take any of the specialness away.
-A revealing will never replace your ceremony, but I believe it adds to it.
+It will never replace your ceremony, but I believe it adds to it.

 3. It helps calm nerves

-A revealing takes away a lot of your nerves.
-If you or your significant other gets nervous with just the thought of having to get up in front of hundreds of people, a revealing might be perfect for you.
+A first look takes away a lot of your nerves.
+If you or your significant other gets nervous with just the thought of having to get up in front of hundreds of people, it might be perfect for you.
 I don’t know about you, but my husband is always like Xanax to me.
 My nerves usually melt away.
-I needed that revealing.
-I was nervous walking towards him during the revealing but after that I was great.
+I needed that first look.
+I was nervous walking towards him during it but after that I was great.
 Since we saw each other before the wedding, the pressure of him seeing me for the first time in front of our 200+ guests had time to dissipate.
 It didn’t take away the specialness of the moment.
 As I said I still cried, but it did help me to enjoy the moment more when I was walking down the aisle in the ceremony.

 Are you someone who dreamed of a outdoor ceremony but were too nervous about the weather to actually have one?
-Well, a revealing might be perfect for you.
-You aren’t limited to having your revealing in the dark sanctuary or ceremony location.
+Well, a first look might be perfect for you.
+You aren’t limited to having your first look in the dark sanctuary or ceremony location.
 Have it in a beautiful garden or some other sentimental location.
 That way you have those beautiful candid shots outdoors.
 This might not replace your ceremony location preference but it sure comes close to it.

 5. Worried about time

-A revealing not only lessens the time of pictures but it assures that you’ll be at your reception on time.
-The reason why picture time decreases is because you aren’t splitting up the wedding party and family during the picture time.
-Taking the groom’s pictures with the groomsmen and family and then taking the bride’s pictures with her bridesmaids and family actually adds about 45 minutes to the photo time.
-Tearing down lights and setting them back up can be very time consuming, not to mention the time to get the groom back into his room and bringing the bride out.
+A first look not only lessens the time of pictures but it assures that you’ll be at your reception on time.
+The reason why picture time decreases is that you aren’t splitting up the wedding party and family during the picture time.
+Taking the couple’s photos with their wedding party and family separately actually adds about 45 minutes to portrait time.
+Tearing down lights and setting them back up can be very time consuming, not to mention the time to get one person back into their room and bringing the other out so they don’t see each other.
 It adds up.
-For your revealing, you can take all your pictures before the ceremony, and then you won’t have to worry about the ceremony or receiving line running longer than expected.
+For your first look, you can take all your pictures before the ceremony, and then you won’t have to worry about the ceremony or receiving line running longer than expected.
 The schedule is much more predictable.